Apress/ray-tracing-gems/errata.md

 Chapter 11, page 144: Line 15 did not access the "stack" array; latter half should read "material\[stack\[prev_same].material\_idx]) {". (_v1.5_)

+Chapter 16, page 226: "float SampleLinear( float a, float b ) {" should have a "float u" parameter for the random variable, i.e., "float SampleLinear( float u, float a, float b ) {" (upcoming: _v1.7_)

 Chapter 16, page 235: The case "a == 0 && b == 0" is not handled and can result in division by 0; above line 3 add "if (b == 0) b = 1;" (_v1.2_)

 Chapter 16, page 241: In Equation 11 change "s+1" to "s+2"; the Phong-like PDF doesn't integrate to 1 over the hemisphere if you include the projection cosine (_v1.2_)